yonitsur/Chatbot/README.md

 # Startup Knowledge Chatbot API

 This FastAPI application provides a chatbot interface specialized in answering questions about startups, leveraging Retrieval-Augmented Generation (RAG) with a Qdrant vector database and OpenAI's language models.
+It also includes a React-based UI for interacting with the chatbot.

 ## Table of Contents